jhrcook/100DaysOfSwift/README.md

 **Day 4: June 8, 2019:** We finished the basics of numerics, booleans, and tuples.
 I worked for a second hour and covered optionals and finished up the chapter on basics.
 I completed a third hour where I learned about the basic operators available in Swift.

 **Day 5: June 9, 2019:** Began the chapter of the language guide on Strings and Characters.
 Among other features of Strings in Swift, I learned about Unicode characters, indexing, and adding and removing characters.

+**Day 6: June 10, 2019:** Finished up Strings and Characters and moved on to Collection types (arrays, sets, and dictionaries).
+Covered arrays and sets.